flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-22/index.md

     _key: card-2-798a91ac-426a-457b-bcba-642cfe8f106b
   - order: 2
     body: >-
-      > ‘We still want Russia to cut as much as possible…A I’m not confident, but I hope to reach a deal.”
+      > "We still want Russia to cut as much as possible…A I’m not confident, but I hope to reach a deal.”

       Saudi Arabian Oil Minister Khalid Al-Falih as OPEC fails to reach a consensus on how much oil the 15-nation group will produce for the next 6